 The purpose of Intermediate Rock Climbing is to provide an opportunity for students to advance their skills and knowledge of safe climbing methods beyond the beginner level and to learn the fundamentals of leadership as a rock climbing guide.

-Prerequisite: ESS 1116 or consent of instructor.
+Prerequisite: ESS 1116 or consent of instructor and Prerequisite/Co-requisite ESS 1100.

 EXERCISE AND SPORT SCIENCE 1118.
 ADVANCED ROCK CLIMBING.